0watcher/desert/README.md

 ![Status](https://img.shields.io/badge/tests-failing-red.svg)

 A simple wrapper for rusqlite with mongodb-like API.
 It's not complete because doesn't support all possible features available in sqlite.
 I made this before i realized that Diesel crate exists.
+It's not finished and no longer maintained.

 ## Installation
 ```